 The system is designed to take each player to the rating value that results in them having approximately a 50% win rate.
 If you are underrated you will win more often than you lose and over time your rating will increase.

 Some notes about specific variations of the rating system used for ranked PlaneBall:

 - You win or lose more points if your win rate is significantly above or below 50%.
-If your rating is far from 50% it is expected that you are severely over/under rated and the extra points helps get players rated properly at a faster pace.
+If your rating is far from 50% it is expected that you are severely over/under rated and the extra points help get players rated properly at a faster pace.